PlutoGamerpro/TEC-Lecture-System/README.md

 # 🎓TEC Lecture System 🎤📚

-Welcome to the TEC Lecture System!
+🎉Welcome to the TEC Lecture System!
 This cool console app built in C# simulates a full-on lecture management system.
 Teachers create lectures, students enroll, and the magic happens when the teacher starts the lecture!
 Let's jump in and see how it all works! 💡🔥

 ---